karinnamonzon/labReport2/report.md

 This is what the terminal should look like after those two commands are entered:
 ![go online](https://github.com/karinnamonzon/labReport2/blob/main/creating.png?raw=true)

+Opening the link provided and it shows that the web server is online and currently blank because no strings have been added to it.
 ![Launching StringServer](https://github.com/karinnamonzon/labReport2/blob/main/Screenshot%202023-01-27%20141124.png?raw=true)

 This is what the local web server looks like when `/add-message?s=Hello` is added to the end of the URL: